Bluvert

 More configuration options:

-$INSTALL_DIR/config.ini includes only a few options:
+$INSTALL_DIR/config.ini includes the following options:

 * [data.storage_dir]: Your storage directory